brian-dawn/enoki/README.md

 # enoki-lang-clj

 Yet another compiles to JS language.

-I felt the world needed more of these.
+All I really want from programming languages is immutability by default, I also wanted to have fun with automatic currying.

-Right now the compiler is Clojure, but it should be trivial to leverage CLJS so that it runs on node.
+The compiler is written in CLJS but should compile to clean JS that could be ran in a web browser.

 ## Usage

-Run the example with leiningen and node.
+First compile the compiler:

+    lein cljsbuild once

+Now run the example:

-    cat example.🍄  | lein run | node
+    cat example.🍄  | node out/main.js | node

 Yeah that's right, the file ext is an emoji.
 You're welcome.